nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 ### Modules

-The basic building block of the JPMS are modules (surprise!).
+The basic building block of the module system are modules (surprise!).
 Like JARs, they are a container for types and resources; but unlike JARs, they have additional characteristics - these are the most fundamental ones:

 <pullquote>Modules are like JARs with additional characteristics</pullquote>